Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

 \emph{Patient horizon (individual and collective ethics)}

-The ethical value of RAR (and of any other \changes{trial} design) depends \changes{directly on the trial's specific aim in relation to its context.
-For example, a feature that can considerably affect comparisons between design options is that of disease prevalence.} The concept of \changes{prevalence is linked to that of} patient horizon~\citep{Anscombe1963, Colton1963}.
-Suppose a clinical trial is being planned where~$T$ denotes the size of the ``patient horizon'' for that study, i.e.\ those patients within and outside of the trial who will benefit from its conclusions.
-The precise value of~$T$ is never known, but \changes{its order of magnitude can considerably impact the relative merits of competing goals for the study}.
+The ethical value of RAR (and of other \changes{trial} designs) depends \changes{directly on the trial's specific aim in relation to its context.
+For example, a feature that considerably affects comparisons of design options is disease prevalence} \secondround{(a concept} linked to that of patient horizon~\citep{Anscombe1963, Colton1963}).
+Suppose a clinical trial is being planned where~$T$ denotes the ``patient horizon'' for that study, i.e.\ those patients within and outside of the trial who will benefit from its conclusions.
+The \secondround{exact} value of~$T$ is never known but \changes{its order of magnitude considerably impacts the relative merits of competing trial goals}.
 A trial \changes{relevant to patients with coronary artery disease will have the vast majority of the patient horizon outside of the trial, making the inferential goals of the study of paramount importance.
-On the other hand, a rare pediatric cancer is likely to have a large proportion of the patient population included in the trial, heightening the tension between patient benefit and inferential goals}.
-Similar thoughts apply in the context of emerging life-threatening diseases (e.g.\ the Ebola outbreak or the current COVID-19 pandemic), where the patient horizon can be short for reasons other than prevalence. \changes{Despite the above reasoning about the relative merits of potential conflicting goals in a clinical trial, if the choice of design is based only on inferential considerations, there will be many instances in which a design may be considered inferior from a patient benefit viewpoint.}
+On the other hand, a rare pediatric cancer is likely to have a large proportion of the patient population in the trial, heightening the tension between patient benefit and inferential goals}.
+Similar considerations apply for emerging life-threatening diseases (e.g.\ the Ebola outbreak or the COVID-19 pandemic), where the patient horizon can be short for reasons other than prevalence. \secondround{When} the choice of design is based only on inferential considerations, there will be many instances in which a design may be considered inferior from a patient benefit viewpoint.